Algiras/Miserable/blog/src/content/blog/2025-01-01-the-circadian-shuffle.md

 ### A Note from the Chef
 If you accidentally fall asleep before 1:00 AM, do not panic.
 Simply set an alarm for 3:00 AM to check your email.
 The stress of a work notification in the middle of the night is the perfect garnish for a ruined tomorrow.

+---

+*This post is part of the "Miserable" series—a satirical guide to failing at life with style.
+For more recipes for disaster, check out the full collection at [miserable.cloud](https://miserable.cloud/).*